 Telephone (853) 8803-7878

-Situated in the opulent glass dome of the Grand Lisboa Hotel, with sweeping views of the city of Macao, is France-focused gem Robuchon Au Dôme, an outpost of globetrotting star chef Joël Robuchon.
-Sharing the hotel and cellar with fellow Grand Award winner Don Alfonso 1890, the Michelin 3-star fine-dining institution offers both à la carte and tasting menus of four to nine courses that blend chef Robuchon’s signature French cuisine with influences from the restaurant’s Macanese setting.
-Wine director Paul Lo’s program has earned a Grand Award since 2005; with its 16,800 selections and inventory of over half a million bottles, the two restaurants share the most expansive list and inventory of any Wine Spectator Restaurant Award winner.
-Regions from around the world are abundantly represented on the 745-page list, particularly Bordeaux, Burgundy, the Rhône, Australia, Germany, California, Tuscany, Piedmont, Spain, Champagne and Portugal.
+Situated in the opulent glass dome of the Grand Lisboa Hotel, with sweeping views of the city of Macao, is France-focused gem Robuchon au Dôme, an outpost founded by the late legendary chef Joël Robuchon.
+Sharing the hotel and cellar with fellow Grand Award winner Casa Don Alfonso, the fine-dining institution offers both à la carte and tasting menus of four to nine courses that blend Robuchon’s signature French cuisine with influences from the restaurant’s Macanese setting.
+Wine director Paul Lo’s program has earned a Grand Award since 2005; with 17,800 selections and an inventory of more than half a million bottles, the two restaurants share the most expansive list and inventory across all Wine Spectator Restaurant Award winners.
+Regions from around the world are abundantly represented on the 640-page list, particularly Bordeaux, Burgundy, Champagne, the Rhône, Australia, Germany, California, Tuscany, Piedmont, Spain and Portugal.

 Il Gallo d’Oro